DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 > Runtime Generation is set on the RecastNavmesh.

 > Navmesh can't be saved if the plugin path has a whitespace in it.

+## Project settings
+- **RecordOnStartUp**
+    - If recording should automatically start when you enter PIE
+- **MaxNumberOfSavedFrames**
+    - Max number of frames to cache before the oldest ones get discarded
+    - Increasing this increases RAM usage and save/load time.
+- **NumberOfDecimalsToShow**
+    - Number of decimals to show on floats in the debug view